 Our top-selling products are the popular "MailShot Pro" group email app, "ShotList" for planning movie shoots, and "FAQ", which cuts down on repetitive emailing.

-All the less commonly-used functions such as “Rename” “Duplicate” and “Print” can now be accessed by tapping the “More…” button.
+Less commonly-used functions such as “Rename” “Duplicate” and “Print” can now be accessed by tapping the “More…” button.

 The new version of MailShot and MailShot Pro addresses something only discovered recently, which is that some providers do not accept any email with an address repeated.
 Error messages from the providers never really explained the problem, and it was only detective work by a user which revealed it.